vertigojones/lucena-store-app/README.md

 Please note that this app is still in development, and you will probably find random bugs crawling around.

+Current known bugs:

+1. Items remove from marketplace when added to cart, but reappear when navigate back to marketplace page

 The technolgies I'm using are React, with the Context API methodology to manipulate State.

 Working app: https://lucena-store-app.herokuapp.com/